 \section{Subgradient method (SG)}

-This section is devoted to recall the simple subgradient method for problem \eqref{eq:CCOP}.
+This section is devoted to recalling the simple subgradient method for \eqref{eq:CCOP}.
 This method is introduced in \cite[Section 3.2.4]{nesterov2018lectures} due to Nesterov for convex problems with only inequality constraints.
 We extend Nesterov's method to convex problems with both inequality and equality constraints in a trivial way.

-It is fairly easy to see that problem \eqref{eq:CCOP} is equivalent to the problem:
+It is easy to see that problem \eqref{eq:CCOP} is equivalent to problem:

 where